 In 2022, the following ICT-related local trade shows will be held in Taipei, Taiwan:

 - Taipei Smart City Summit and Expo

 - Executive Yuan (EY)

 - National Center for Cyber Security Technology (NCCST)

 - National Communications Commission (NCC)

 - Taipei Computer Association (TCA)

 - Taiwan Electrical and Electronics Manufacturers’ Association (TEEMA)

-U.S. firms interested in learning more about the ICT and Telecommunications market and seeking to expand their export opportunities to Taiwan are encouraged to contact CS Taiwan Commercial Specialist Rita Chen at Rita.Chen@trade.gov or visit our website.
+U.S. firms interested in learning more about the ICT and Telecommunications market and seeking to expand their export opportunities to Taiwan are encouraged to contact CS Taiwan Commercial Specialist Rita Chen at Rita.Chen@trade.gov.